danielschwensen/AWS/README.md

 # AWS

-Those files can be used or testing purpose.
+Files can be used or testing purpose.